 - ExpertPay – make payment from a checking account by going to www.expertpay.com.

 - MyPaymentPortal.com – make payment using a credit card.
-Pay with American Express®, MasterCard® or Discover® by going to www.mypaymentportal.com.
+Pay with American Express®, MasterCard®, Visa®, Discover® or debit card by going to www.mypaymentportal.com.

 (Western Union has suspended its acceptance of child support payments as of May 2013.
-We will update you for any new development.)
+We will update you of any new development.)